 The main reasons for the outstanding advantages of using ML for intrusion detection problems compared with other conventional detection methods such as signature-based and abnormally-based are threefold.
-First, unlike conventional intrusion detection solutions which are usually designed to detect a specific type of attack (e.g., virus, trojan, spam and botnet), ML solutions allow to detect many types of attacks at the same time with very high accuracies.
-For example, Deep Learning (DL) allows to detect cyberattacks in industrial automation and control system with an accuracy of up to 97.5\%~\cite{lu2021evolutionary}.
+First, unlike conventional intrusion detection solutions which are usually designed to detect a specific type of attack (e.g., virus, trojan, spam, and botnet), ML solutions allow to detect many types of attacks at the same time with high accuracies.
+For example, Deep Learning (DL) allows to detect cyberattacks in industrial automation and control systems (e.g., denial of service, reconnaissance, naive malicious response injection, and complex malicious response injection) with an accuracy of up to 97.5\%~\cite{lu2021evolutionary}.
 Second, while traditional solutions are often designed to detect known attacks, ML allows to detect attacks that have never been detected and reported before.
-For example, in~\cite{vu2020learning}, the authors showed that their DL model can detect attacks such as, the DDoS attack of Mirai and BASHLITE botnets, even though such types of attacks have never been learned/trained before by this model.
+For example, in~\cite{vu2020learning}, the authors showed that their DL model can detect attacks such as the DDoS attack of Mirai and BASHLITE botnets, even though such types of attacks have never been learned/trained before by this model.
 Last but not least, ML algorithms, especially DL, can be deployed effectively, quickly and flexibly.
 For example, after a deep neural network is trained, it can be deployed in different intrusion detection systems at the same time to detect cyberattacks quickly with high accuracies.
 In addition, when data about new types of attacks is available, we can easily update new versions of deep neural networks through transfer learning techniques~\cite{tan2018survey}.